TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/method.md

 ### JS Function Development Page Path:

-Application Development (Select Application) -> JS Function Development
+App Development (Select App) -> JS Function Development

 ### Using the JS Function Development Page:

 - Search and select function categories.
-Function categories are mainly used to classify functions within an application for easy searching and management.
+Function categories are mainly used to classify functions within an app for easy searching and management.
 - Functions can be sorted by dragging and dropping function categories for better management.
-- Add, search, modify, delete, and copy functions to manage all functions under the current application.
+- Add, search, modify, delete, and copy functions to manage all functions under the current app.

 ## Function Management Popup

 ### Opening the Function Management Popup:

-Application Page -> Canvas Editing -> Function Management Popup
+App Page -> Canvas Editing -> Function Management Popup

 ### Using the Function Management Popup: